‘Dancing With The Stars’ Fans Beg Carrie Ann Inaba To Stop Wearing Wigs

 One fan pointed out that Carrie Ann explained her wig-wearing earlier this year and added that hopefully she’s “ok.”

-Last month, Carrie Ann revealed why she has been wearing wigs on the live Dancing With the Stars shows.
+Last month, Carrie Ann revealed why she has been wearing wigs on the live DWTS shows.
 In response to a fan question on Instagram, the former Fly Girl explained that she was taking medication that could cause hair loss, so she planned a season full of wigs “just in case.”
-Although she stopped taking the medicine, she decided to still wear the wigs she had collected since she already had that plan in motion.
+Although she stopped taking the medicine, she decided to still wear the hairpieces she had collected since she already had that plan in place.

-In addition to her fiery red locks, Carrie Ann has rocked a wide variety of long and short blonde and pink wigs so far this fall.
-It wouldn’t be a surprise if she went for a dark and dramatic raven-haired look for the Halloween-themed Villains Night.
-No matter what style wig she chooses, Carrie Ann is sure to create buzz with her Week 7 look.
+In addition to her fiery red locks, Carrie Ann has rocked a variety of long and short blond and pink looks so far this fall.
+It wouldn’t be a surprise if she went for a dark and dramatic raven-haired ‘do for the Halloween-themed Villains Night.
+No matter what style wig she chooses, Carrie Ann is sure to create a buzz with her Week 7 look.